thread-speaker/EchoTracer/README.md

-# GeoProfile cache service run in Node.js; built using ReactJS; data stored in a mongodb database.
+# Geolocation Profiler

+Run in node.js; Built using ReactJS components and a MongoDB database

 ## Setup